open-contracting/standard/standard/docs/en/03_schema/05_codelists.md

 <div class="include-csv" data-src="standard/schema/codelists/awardCriteria.csv" data-table-class="table table-striped schema-table"></div>

 This is an open codelist, and new values may be suggested outside of the main revision process for the standard, or local codes (prefixed by x\_) added by a publisher.
-Publishers should include details of any additional codes they use, and their definitions in their [publication policy](../../implementation/publication_patterns#publication_guidance).
+Publishers should include details of any additional codes they use, and their definitions in their [publication policy](../../implementation/publication_patterns#publication_policy).

 ## Submission Method

-ToDo: Description
+The submission method codelist is used to identify the mechanism through which a submission may be made.

 <div class="include-csv" data-src="standard/schema/codelists/submissionMethod.csv" data-table-class="table table-striped schema-table"></div>

+This is an open codelist, and new values may be suggested outside of the main revision process for the standard, or local codes (prefixed by x\_) added by a publisher.
+Publishers should include details of any additional codes they use, and their definitions in their [publication policy](../../implementation/publication_patterns#publication_policy).

 # Closed Codelists